Update: Vacant Lots Temporarily Removed

 Through new owners with a plan

-We work to match properties with new owners with a transformative vision.
-See a property you have an idea for?
+We work to sell properties to people and organizations with a transformative vision.
+Have an idea for a property?
 Let us know!

 Through community partners and municipalities